tschannes/tschannes.github.com/_posts/2014-12-15-inhalte-fuer-ueberall.md

 > Luke Woblewski writes in his book Mobile First, 'Even if you can create **native apps** for each platform, the cost of maintaining them can quickly make it prohibitive.

-**Web-Seiten sind Druckbögen**: Wir glauben, dass das Webseiten sich verhalten wie Druckbögen.
-Deshalb investieren wir Millionen in Design und Frontend-Code.
+**Web-Pages sind Druckseiten**: Wir glauben, dass das Webseiten sich verhalten wie Druckseiten.
+Deshalb investieren wir Millionen in pixelperfektes Design und wartungsreichen Frontend-Code.

 > The more you strive for the **perfect page**, the more you limit yourself to just that page.